appium/appium/docs/en/writing-running-appium/tutorial/swipe/android-tricks.md

 ## Android 'UIScrollable' swipe: Tricks and Tips

-While Appium does not allow you to use all power of 'UIScrollable' directly, it is possible to ignore errors and do a trick.
+While Appium does not allow you to use the full power 'UIScrollable' directly, it is possible to ignore errors and do the trick.

 ### Scroll forward